 Development of a reliable birth control pill for men hasn’t been easy.
 Earlier studies found that some forms of oral testosterone delivered in a single pill can damage the liver or that the pills clear the body too quickly to be useful.
 DMAU contains a long-chain fatty acid that helps keep the contraceptive in the body longer.

 In the works elsewhere is a gel called Nestorone-Testosterone that must be applied to the arms and shoulders daily.
 The hormone progestin in the gel shuts down hormones that stimulate testosterone production.
 An international study with 420 couples reportedly is testing whether the gel is safe and effective at preventing conception.

 Another approach being investigated in India is temporary, nonsurgical vasectomy.
 It involves injecting a gel into sperm-carrying tubes in the scrotum.
 The gel damages sperm, leading to infertility.
 This treatment, called RISUG for “reversible inhibition of sperm under guidance,” can be undone with a second shot that breaks down the gel.
 I’ve read that some 540 men in India have received the treatment and that it has continued to prevent pregnancy in their partners for more than 13 years.

-Despite this research, no male contraceptive is likely to become available any time soon.
-For now, men should use condoms, undergo vasectomy, or rely on women’s contraceptive use to prevent unwanted pregnancies.
+Despite these developments, it’s unlikely that a male contraceptive in pill or gel form will become available any time soon.
+For now, men should continue to use condoms, undergo vasectomy, or rely on women’s contraceptive use to prevent unwanted pregnancies.